 The Telecom Regulatory Authority of India (TRAI) was established with effect from February 20, 1997, by an Act of Parliament, called the Telecom Regulatory Authority of India Act, 1997.
 It was established to regulate telecom services, including fixation/revision of tariffs for telecom services which were earlier vested in the Central Government.

 - TRAI shall have, in addition to its chairman, at least two full-time members and not more than two-part members, all appointed by the Central Government.

-- The members should have special knowledge of, or professional experience in telecom, industry, finance, accountancy, law management and consumer affairs.
+- The members should have special knowledge of, or professional experience in telecom, industry, finance, accountancy, law, management and consumer affairs.

-The powers of the TRAI have been considerably diluted by the T (Amendment) Ordinance.
-2000.
-Now Regulation of telecom services is to be done by TRAI and newly set up Telecom Disputes Settlement Apell Tribunal (TDSAT).
-They will also adjudicate disputes dispose of appeals. protect interests of service providers and consumers to promote and ensure orderly growth of the telecom sector.
+- The powers of the TRAI have been considerably diluted by the TRAI (Amendment) Ordinance, 2000.
+Now the regulation of telecom services is to be done by TRAI and the newly set up Telecom Disputes Settlement Appellate Tribunal (TDSAT).

 (i) between a licensor and a licensee;

 (ii) between two or more service providers;

 (iii) between a service provider and a group of consumers.

 The Union Government, State Government, any local authority or any individual can approach the TDSAT for adjudication on issues related to disputes between parties mentioned above.

 The chairperson and members of this tribunal are to be appointed by the Government of India in consultation with the Chief Justice of India.